Japanese Public Key Infrastructure (JPKI)

 What's New

-- May 23, 2025 Frequently Asked Questions Japanese Public Key Infrastructure.
+- May 23, 2025 Frequently Asked Questions Japanese Public Key Infrastructure was updated.

-- April 7, 2025 Updated the list of platform operators that support the latest user information (4 information) provision service Japanese Public Key Infrastructure.
+- April 7, 2025 Latest user information (4 information) List of platform operators supporting the providing service Japanese Public Key Infrastructure was updated.

-- April 4, 2025 Updated Contact information for inquiries about services provided by platform operators Japanese Public Key Infrastructure.
+- April 4, 2025 Updated Contact information for services provided by platform operators Japanese Public Key Infrastructure was updated.

-- January 15, 2025 Updated the list of platform operators that support the latest user information (4 information) provision service Japanese Public Key Infrastructure.
+- January 15, 2025 Latest user information (4 information) List of platform operators supporting the providing service Japanese Public Key Infrastructure was updated.

 - About Japanese Public Key Infrastructure